tardis-sn/tardis/CONTRIBUTING.md

 ### Spreading the word of mouth

 If you find TARDIS helpful, you can share it with your peers, colleagues, and anyone who can benefit from TARDIS.
-If you've used TARDIS in your research, please make sure to cite us.
+If you've used TARDIS in your research, please make sure to cite us (https://tardis-sn.github.io/tardis/credits.html).
 By telling other people about how we helped you, you'll help us in turn, in extending our impact.
 And we would absolutely love it if you give us a shout-out on [twitter](https://twitter.com/tardis_sn/)!

 ## What if I need help?